ankheebs18/HR-Analytics-Dashboard-Using-PowerBI/README.md

 ## Cleaning and Analyzing using Power Query
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-* Open Excel and connect to your HR Analytics Data
+* Open Excel and connect to the HR Analytics Data

 * Use Power Query to clean and transform the data